joeygordon/crow-scripts/README.md

 # 🐦 Crow Scripts
-A collection of scripts for the Monome/Whimsical rap [Crow](https://monome.org/docs/crow/)
+A collection of scripts for the Monome/Whimsical Raps [Crow](https://monome.org/docs/crow/)

 ---